 In This Article

 Here are some skin changes that you are likely to experience if you are expecting.

 Stretch marks are characterized by indented streaks that occur due to stretching of the skin and dryness.
 According to research, stretch marks develop in up to 90% of expecting women.
 They are particularly found on the hips, abdomen, buttocks, and breasts during the second and third trimesters.
 Stretch marks can also affect the emotional and psychological state of expecting moms (1).

 Hormonal fluctuations during pregnancy are responsible for skin pigmentation.
 These changes can lead to the darkening of the skin around the genitals, nipples, armpits, and thighs.

 You may also notice melasma and pregnancy lines.
-While the former refers to dark patches on your face, cheeks, upper lip, chin, and forehead and occurs in about 50-70% of pregnant women, the latter is a dark line running from your belly button to pubic bone.
+While the former refers to dark patches on your face, cheeks, upper lip, chin, and forehead and occurs in about 50-70% of pregnant women, the latter is a dark line running from your belly button to pubic bone (2).

-Most pigmentation changes are temporary and become normal after childbirth.
+Most pigmentation changes are temporary and become normal after childbirth but may not in some.
 However, it is recommended to consult a doctor and prevent their exacerbation.